All about the Marginated Tortoise

 Marginated Tortoises can also be a variety of colors, displaying blacks, reddish brown, and tan.

-The belly pattern also can similarly look like that of a Herman's Tortoise with clear and defined blotches along each scute.
-The different is the placement and growth of the blotches, originating from the top margins of each scute (the side closest to the face).
+The belly pattern looks similarly to that of a Hermanns Tortoise with clear and defined blotches along each scute.
+The different is the placement of the pattern, originating from the top margins of each scute (the side closest to the face).

 Breeding